Code of Ethics and Conduct.

 Colleagues and their family members should not give or accept any gift, entertainment, transportation, sponsorship, charitable donation or other benefit which might be intended or perceived as an attempt to improperly influence the business relationship between us and any current or prospective supplier, customer or other party doing business or connected with us.

-This does not mean that customary and reasonable gifts or hospitality are not acceptable, such as token gifts, meals or transportation of modest value given or received in the normal course of business dealings which seek to improve our image, to better present our products and services, or to establish cordial relations.
+This does not mean that customary and reasonable gifts or hospitality are not acceptable, such as token gifts, meals or transportation of modest value given or received in the normal course of business dealings.
 The test to be applied is whether in all the circumstances the gift or hospitality is reasonable and justifiable and not linked in any way to an improper act.
 Gifts of cash must never be made or accepted.

 Please seek prior written approval from a Mammoth director using the Gift/Hospitality Notification Form for: